 Luckily for us, however, there is one easy way to understand entropy that we can explain with a simple example.

-Take a large cardboard box, a can of red paint, and a can of blue paint.1 We’re going to paint the inside of the box in these two colours: red for the left-hand side, and blue for the right.
+Take a large cardboard box, a can of red paint, and a can of blue paint.[1.
+Note: the actual colours are not important.
+Let your aesthetic sense be your guide.]
+We’re going to paint the inside of the box in these two colours: red for the left-hand side, and blue for the right.

-Once the paint has dried, grab 8 ping pong balls again2 and put them into the box.
+Once the paint has dried, grab 8 ping pong balls again[2.
+This is no coincidence.
+I will not hide the fact that I like ping pong balls.] and put them into the box.

 What we’re going to do now is grab the box, close our eyes (mostly for effect), and shake the box around so that the balls bounce around inside.
 Then, still with our eyes closed, we’re going to put the box back down onto a flat surface.

 When you look at the box again, what do you expect to see?
 In real life, the ping pong balls will probably have rolled over to one side, because it is difficult to keep the box completely flat while you’re shaking it around.
 But if the box had been kept flat, and the balls had had a chance to roll around a bit, we should probably expect to see about half of them on the red side and the rest on the blue.

 Why is this?
 Unfortunately, we’ll need to use a bit of statistical math to answer that question.